 Figure 1.
 City-level monitoring is uneven: some metropolitan areas have repeated observations, while many are represented only once or twice.

 This matters for the policies that shape city life.
-Housing affordability, public transport, labour markets and access to green space all interact with inequality at metropolitan scale.
+Housing affordability, public transport, labour markets and access to green space all interact with inequality at metropolitan scale — but only in the handful of places where anyone is actually tracking it consistently enough to notice.

 National stability can hide local difference